jordi-chacon/job_interview_assignments/README.md

 # Job Interview Assignments

-This project contains assignments I have been asked to complete as part of multiple job interview processes.
+This repo contains assignments I have been asked to complete as part of multiple job interview processes.